-If approved by the voters of the State, this proposed constitutional amendment would make honorably discharged military veterans who did not serve during time of war or other emergency eligible for the \$250 property tax deduction and the property tax exemption granted by law to veterans with a service-connected disability.
-Currently, these property tax benefits are given only to honorably discharged military veterans who served during time of war or other emergency.
+The bill would make honorably discharged military veterans who did not serve during time of war or other emergency eligible for the \$250 property tax deduction and the property tax exemption granted by law to veterans with a service-connected disability.
+Under the bill, the surviving spouses of such veterans would also become eligible for these property tax benefits.
+Currently, these benefits are given only to honorably discharged military veterans who served during time of war or other emergency, and the surviving spouses thereof.